adlnet/xAPI-Spec/xAPI.md

 ##### 4.1.3.2 Use in Communities of Practice

+###### Description

+Communities of practice will, at some point in time, need to establish new Verbs to meet the needs of their constituency.

+Therefore, it is expected that xAPI generates profiles, lists, and repositories that become centered on Verb vocabularies.
+ADL is one such organization that is creating a companion document containing Verbs for xAPI.
+In fulfillment of the requirements above, a collection of IRIs of recommended Verbs exists.
+There are times when Activity Providers may wish to use a different Verb for the same meaning.

 ###### Requirements for Communities of Practice

 * Anyone establishing a new Verb MUST own the IRI, or MUST have permission from the owner to use it to denote an xAPI Verb;